-There are two common reasons you may be unable to connect to TUwifi.
+There are three common reasons you may be unable to connect to TUwifi.

 Make sure you’re using your TUNetID and password to sign in to TUwifi, not your email address.
 Your TUNetID is most likely in the format of “abc123” or “abc1234”.
 If you’ve been around TU long enough it’ll be in the format of “firstname-lastname”.

 Another common reason we’ve seen for connection trouble is the operating system not supporting TLS 1.2 for the wireless authentication.
 Make sure you’re running the most recent OS possible on your system and have installed all the updates.
 In particular we’ve seen issues with OS X 10.12 and below.

 For information about upgrading to the latest macOS, visit https://www.apple.com/macos/how-to-upgrade/.

 For help installing software updates for your mac, visit https://support.apple.com/en-us/HT201541.

 For help installing updates for your PC, visit https://support.microsoft.com/en-us/help/12373/windows-update-faq.

 The TUdevices network is specifically intended for connecting devices such as game consoles, printers, streaming devices, and other “smart” things.
 Laptops, phones, and tablets must be connected to TUwifi.